-Updated 09/21/21.
+Updated 01/20/22.
 Chances are you’ve heard all about the importance of drinking water to hydrate your skin.
 Yet, no matter how much water you drink, your skin still feels dry and tight.
 Does this sound familiar?
 There’s a reason for this.
 Drinking water is actually the least efficient way to hydrate the skin (seriously!).
 In this post, I’ll clear up this common myth and share three things you can do to actually hydrate your skin.
-Keep scrolling for all of this and more.

 Here’s Why Drinking Water Won’t Hydrate Your Skin

-We need to dispel the myth that drinking water effectively hydrates the skin.
 Did you know that when you drink water, it doesn’t go straight to your skin?
 Instead, it runs through the intestines, absorbs into the bloodstream, and then gets filtered out by the kidneys.
 At this point, it will hydrate the cells inside the body.
-It’s just not possible for it to head straight to the cells in the outside layer of the skin (the epidermis).
+(It’s just not possible for the water to head straight to the cells in the outer layer of the skin (the epidermis).

 Here Are 3 Things That Will Hydrate Your Skin